 18. Clear the terminal

-When I find that my screen is too cluttered with different kind of output, I clear the terminal screen before starting some other work.
-It just a habit but I find it helpful.
+When I find that my screen is too cluttered with different kinds of output, I clear the terminal screen before starting some other work.
+It is just a habit but I find it helpful.

 You may also use Ctrl+L terminal shortcut.